pavithpr89/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 task 9 : Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest task 10 : Write a function that convert a string to an integer.

+task 0: Write a function that concatenates two strings.